1 | Fort Rodney

 The only spa on St. Lucia to have Moroccan Rasul, this facility which brings computerized treatments into the world of massage.
 For the most unique experience of your life while retaining the relaxing and serene ambiance that a spa must have, Casuarina is the place to book your appointment.

 Despite being located on the complete opposite side of the island from the international airport, Rodney Bay remains one of the most popularly visited towns on St. Lucia.
 Why?
 It could be the massive marina which attracts pleasure sailors in droves, but there is also much to be discovered in this area, even when you take a step away from the coast.
-You'll find a large selection of beaches to choose… more…
+You'll discover an abundance of beaches to choose… more…

-To see a larger map of this area click here.
-Another alternative is to read further information concerning attractions in Rodney Bay by going to this page.
+To see a larger map of this area just click here.
+Another alternative is to read further details concerning attractions in Rodney Bay by going to this page.